microsoft/net-offloads/quic-encryption-offload.md

 ```

 NOTE: Normally the encryption parameters for the associated connection will have been established with `OID_QUIC_CONNECTION_ENCRYPTION` for every QEO packet that is posted, but this is not guaranteed.
-If a QEO packet is posted and no matching encryption parameters are established, the `NET_BUFFER_LIST` must be immediately completed by the miniport without transmitting the packet. (**TODO**: with what status code?)
+If a QEO packet is posted and no matching encryption parameters are established, the `NET_BUFFER_LIST` must be immediately completed by the miniport with status NDIS_STATUS_INVALID_PACKET without transmitting the packet.

-> **TODO -** Miniport will have to compute checksums

-> **TODO -** Explicitly mention that usage of QEO with USO must be supported.
+First, the miniport encrypts the packet (the process for which is outlined in the Appendix), adding the AEAD tag to the end of the packet.

+Then, the miniport computes the UDP checksum (if the UDP header checksum field in the packet is nonzero) and the IP checksum, as specified in RFC 768 and RFC 2460.

+> **Note**
+> If both USO and QEO are in use, then a posted `NET_BUFFER_LIST` will contain multiple unencrypted QUIC packets.
+The `MSS` field of `NDIS_UDP_SEGMENTATION_OFFLOAD_NET_BUFFER_LIST_INFO` will indicate the size of each *unencrypted* packet.
+The miniport must encrypt each packet in the `NET_BUFFER_LIST`, adding the AEAD tag to each, before continuing with USO processing (such as packet checksum computation).

 ## Receiving Packets